 - Software-defined data center

-The traditional data center requires multiple requests and interactions to deploy new services, by abstracting the data center functionality behind a standardised set of APIs service can be deployed faster and more efficiently.
+The traditional data center requires multiple requests and interactions to deploy new services, by abstracting the data center functionality behind a standardized set of APIs service can be deployed faster and more efficiently.
 MOSK enables you to define all your data center resources behind the industry standard OpenStack APIs allowing you to automate the deployment of applications or simply request resources through the UI to quickly and efficiently provision virtual machines, storage, networking, and other resources.

 - Virtual Network Functions (VNFs)